Katie Ledecky passes Michael Phelps for most individual golds at world championships

-FUKUOKA, Japan (AP) — Here’s why Katie Ledecky is one of the greatest freestyle swimmers in the history of the sport.
-She’s never quite satisfied.
+FUKUOKA, Japan (AP) — Here’s why Katie Ledecky is one of the greatest freestyle swimmers in the history of the sport: She is never quite satisfied.

-The 26-year-old American won the 800-freestyle on Saturday at the World Aquatics Championships to become the first swimmer to win six golds in the same event at the worlds.
-It was also her 16th individual world title, breaking a tie with legendary Michael Phelps for the most golds at the worlds.
+The 26-year-old American won the 800-meter freestyle on Saturday at the world championships to become the first swimmer to win six golds in the same event at worlds.
+It was also her 16th individual world title, breaking a tie with Michael Phelps for the most golds at worlds.

-She’s also a seven-time Olympic gold medalist and the record holder in both the 800 and 1,500.
+She also is a seven-time Olympic gold medalist and the world record holder in both the 800 and 1,500.

-But that winning time — 8 minutes, 08.87 seconds, which is the seventh quickest she’d even swum — wasn’t quite good enough in her favorite event.
+But that winning time — 8 minutes, 8.87 seconds, which is the seventh-quickest she’d ever swum — wasn’t quite good enough in her favorite event.

 “I’m just always trying to think of new ways to improve.
 I mean I’ve already got everything turning in my head right now.
 I kind of wanted to be better than I was tonight,” she said, twirling her right hand beside her right ear, trying to stir up ideas.